SM Megamall: Location

+Facilities

 Main Mall

 The mall has two main buildings.
-Building A features the 12 digital cinemas on the third floor; a food court, events hall and the Toy Kingdom on the lower ground floor, art stores on the fifth floor, and other anchor tenants.
-It also features Forever 21 located on the second level of Building A. Building B features The SM Store, the Ace Hardware store on the lower ground floor, the Cyberzone on the fourth floor, the Mega Trade Hall on the fifth floor, and other anchor tenants.
-It has been expanded and has direct connections with the Mega Fashion Hall which opened in January 2014.
+Building A features the 12 digital cinemas on the third floor; a food court, events hall and the Toy Kingdom on the lower ground floor; art stores on the fifth floor; and other anchor tenants.
+It also features Forever 21 located on the second level of Building A. On the other hand, Building B features SM Store, the Ace Hardware store on the lower ground floor, the Cyberzone on the fourth floor, the Megatrade Hall (operated by SMX Convention Center) on the fifth floor, and other anchor tenants.
+It has been expanded and has direct connections with the Mega Fashion Hall which opened on January 28, 2014.
 The SM Supermarket is featured on both buildings.
-The bridgeway connecting the two main buildings of the mall contains several eateries.
+The bridgeway connecting the two main buildings of the mall contains several restaurants.

 Mega Atrium

 The 16,000 sqm Mega Atrium is an addition to the existing two buildings.
 The Atrium, completed in 2008, bridges the gap between Buildings A and B. It features Chapel of the Eucharistic Lord, a 1585 sqm Roman Catholic chapel located on the fifth floor, as well as various shops and restaurants.
 The atrium also features the Garden at Mega Atrium, an indoor garden located within the second floor, and also includes the Respira Café, a coffee and pastry shop offering European confectionaries.